MicrosoftDocs/fabric-docs/docs/governance/governance-compliance-overview.md

 ### Auditing

+To mitigate the risks of unauthorized access and use of your Fabric data, Fabric administrators and compliance teams in your organizations track and investigate user activity on Fabric items using Purview Audit.
+Many companies also need these audit logs for regulatory requirements which mandate storing audit logs for forensic investigation and potential data regulation violations.
+Microsoft Fabric provides item-level audits recoreding all activities on items in the audit logs that can be investigated in Purview Audit, which is available in the Purview compliance portal.
+Security teams and CISO teams can use these audit logs for monitoring and follow up actions.

 ## Encourage data discovery, trust, and use

+Fabric provides built-in capabilities to help users find and use reliable, quality data.

 ### OneLake data hub

 The OneLake data hub makes it easy to find, explore, and use the Fabric data items in your organization that you have access to.
 It provides information about the items and entry points for working with them.

-Finding relevant data to work is critical to generate right insights.
-Fabric provides you with OneLake Datahub which allows consumers to filter items by type, domain, etc.
+Filtering and search options make it easier to get to relevant data.

+For more information, see [Discover data items in the OneLake data hub](../get-started/onelake-data-hub.md).

 ### Endorsement